ttboma/practice-hdlbits-spinalhdl/README.md

 and then execute metal vscode extension command: `metals.build-import`.
 You are good to go.

+## Pre-commit Hooks

+I choose to apply these [scala-pre-commit-hooks](https://github.com/softwaremill/scala-pre-commit-hooks).
+Make sure to run `pre-commit install` the first time cloning this project.

 ## Trouble Shooting

 ### Installing OSS CAD Suite on Mac